awkena/panGenomeBreedr/docs/reference/pg_summarize_tables.md

-# Name and row count for each table in the pangenome database.
+# Name and row count for each table in the database (online)

 This function connects to the public panGenomeBreedr API and returns a summary data frame containing the table names and their respective row